 It being the start of mango season, my portion comes with slices of the tropical fruit, along with grapes and saffron jam, all wedged between white buttered bread.
 If it sounds unusual, it is.
 That’s why this street-food tour is so interesting – it takes you to backstreet, out-of-the-way places that you would otherwise miss.
 The lighting’s dark, there’s peeling paint on the walls and the makeshift wooden tables aren’t exactly fine dining – yet this place is doing a roaring trade, turning out thousands of portions a day.

 Moving on, we pause at the cart of a moustachioed older gentleman with whispy white hair, who rustles up cardamom-spiced cookies between two charcoal-warmed pots.
 Light and crumbly, they’re traditionally served with coffee, but are good enough to eat any time.

-One of my favourite dishes, though, is a kathi roll – skewers of soya bean loaded into handkerchief-thin rumali rotis and topped with coriander and mint chutney.
-Although I’m approaching full, I guzzle it down, using a parked motorbike as a table.
+One of my favourite dishes, though, is a kathi roll – skewers of soya bean loaded into handkerchief-thin rumali rotis, topped with coriander and mint chutney.
+Although I’m approaching full, I guzzle it down, using a parked motorbike seat as a table.
 Like all the food on Shikha’s tour, it’s vegetarian, but its balance of spices and flavours means you don’t miss a thing.

 I soon realise I may have peaked too soon: two takes on chickpea curry arrive, plus there’s bhatoora – a poppable puffed bread.
 Next, I taste rasgulla dumplings (a syrupy dessert), followed by pomegranate and pistachio kulfi ice-cream.
 Finally, I sip one more cup of lassi, flavoured with rose and almond.